-Paul finished his bachelor’s degree in 2008 and has since worked as a whitewater rafting guide in Idaho, a youth leader intern, a waiter and manager at a Thai restaurant, a freelance bike mechanic, an apprentice bike mechanic in a shop, a purveyor of yo-yo water balloons at Portland’s Rose City Festival and several other jobs.
+Paul finished his bachelor’s degree in educational ministries in 2008 and has since worked as a whitewater rafting guide in Idaho, a youth leader intern, a waiter and manager at a Thai restaurant, a freelance bike mechanic, an apprentice bike mechanic in a shop, a purveyor of yo-yo water balloons at Portland’s Rose City Festival and several other jobs.

 Now a full-time associate editor for Christianity Today, he feels the beginnings of a solid career forming.
 “Multnomah taught me to live in deep saturation with the Scriptures,” he says, noting that MU also informed his ability to live and work creatively and to engage in awesome relationships on the job, at home and elsewhere.

 “If you are peering into your future and see every step of your journey planned out, Multnomah might not be the place for you,” says Paul.
 “If you need the MBA, and you know you’re going to climb that corporate ladder, then you should do it."

 Paul adds, “I didn’t know exactly what my life was going to look like when I was 17 years old, and Multnomah was perfect for me.
 This school is a great place for people who want their lives to matter but don’t necessarily know exactly what that is going to look like yet.”